-What are the dangers of garage door section joints?
+What are the dangers posed by garage door section joints?

 What should I consider when buying garage door locks?

 Quality is one of the most important factors when choosing garage door locks.
-Another thing to consider is the type of the lock, like the most frequently used one, the T Bar.
-Then, you also need to check its price.
+Another thing to consider is the type of lock you want to get, like the T Bar, for example, which is the most frequently used one.
+You also need to check the price and compare a few different options.
 More expensive locks will have a longer guarantee than those cheaper, inferior models.

 Should I insulate my garage door?

-Why is it dangerous to work on garage door rollers?
+Why is it dangerous to replace garage door rollers?